 "A whole is greater than the sum of its parts"- Aristotle, a great thinker, framed this phrase.
-In simple words, it means a thing as a whole, is much better than things in parts.
+In simple words, it means a thing as a whole is much better than things in parts.
 So how is this phrase related to background checks?
-Background checks are far more than just the sum of its parts, they often consist of“parts” of the following:
+Background checks are far more than just the sum of their parts; they often consist of“parts” of the following:

 · Criminal records,

 · Bankruptcy checks,

 · Previous educational verification

 · Employment checks are all critical aspects that sum up the “whole” of professional background checks.